turingschool/lesson_plans/ruby_04-apis_and_scalability/rails_in_review.markdown

   may be included
 * Modern webdev requires us to really get comfortable with this duality -- what code evals on Browser and what code evals on server

+#### Instructor Notes

+We've run this session for 4th module students starting with the 1409 cohort.
+The topics listed here are a few of the "usual suspects" that still cause confusion or get requested for review frequently.

+When I have run the session I usually do it as a "Q&A" format where we spend the first several minutes making a to-do list of all the other topics students would like to discuss.
+Then try to get through as many as we can in 3 hours.

+So these notes are here as a starting point, but generally there is other material which gets pulled in Ad-Hoc.